resource-watch/slate/source/includes/api/_subscriptions.md

 For convenience, the RW API offers an additional endpoint to resend the confirmation email.
 In order to do this, you should perform a GET request to the `v1/subscriptions/:id/send_confirmation`.
 As with most of the other subscription endpoints, please keep in mind that you must be authenticated in order to use this endpoint.

+This endpoint does not change the subscription - i.e. if the subscription was already confirmed, it stays that way.
+The confirmation email will always be sent, regardless if the subscription is confirmed or not.

 *Manually calling this endpoint will redirect you to the GFW application.*

 ### Unsubscribing